vectordotdev/vector/rfcs/2021-08-13-8025-internal-tracing.md

 `tracing` crate, but not for tracing, especially since it is one of the most widely used and well-engineered crates for this purpose.

-### How about not doing this at all?
+### More granular metrics

+Perhaps the most compelling alternative is to tracing as a whole.
+Instead of adding an additional type of signal to Vector's observability, we could invest further into out internal metrics with a specific focus on addressing the pain points laid out in this RFC.
+Most of the missing signal is around timing of operations and their relative share of wall clock time.
+This is something that could be captured reasonably well with timing histograms, with minimal runtime cost and no additional moving parts.

+The primary disadvantages of metrics in relation to traces for this use case are as follows:

+1. The lack inherent relations (à la parent and child spans) and their corresponding visualizations means it would take more interpretation and external knowledge to derive the same signal.

+1. Their aggregated nature would put a limit on the level of detail (e.g. no file name field on a `read` span from the file source).

+1. Collecting timings directly is likely to require more explicit instrumentation code than simply adding spans.

+### Do nothing

-As discussed in the Rationale section, not doing this at all would leave us with a meaningful gap in our observability.
+As discussed in the Rationale section, not addressing this pain at all would leave us with a meaningful gap in our observability.
 There would be no immediate dire consequences, but we would expect to continue sinking more engineering time into debugging customer issues than we would if this data were easily available.

 ## Outstanding Questions